 Artificial intelligence and robots are playing an ever-expanding role in our everyday lives.
 Lightning-fast technical advances and inventions are shaping the relationship between humans and machines.
-In the section “Man, Robots!” visitors have been able since the end of October 2018 to get to know such spectacular robots as Beppo, Pepper, Aibo and Cozmo as well as the latest advances in artificial intelligence (AI).
+In the section “Man, Robots!” visitors have been able to get to know such spectacular robots as Beppo, Pepper, Aibo and Cozmo as well as the latest advances in artificial intelligence (AI).
 They learn how robots move about, what they see, whether they can think and feel and how they learn autonomously.

 The visitors not only gain insights about the latest breakthroughs, but also can try a few things out on their own.
 One special highlight of the exhibition is Beppo, an industrial robot that tirelessly uses a broom to create patterns among red plastic particles.
 While Beppo works, it observes its environment and reacts to visitors, develops human characteristics, gets frustrated, calms down and communicates with visitors in this way.